anteq/eestec-web-workshops/md/4-building-blocks.md

 #### Building blocks
 ## Dynamic Web

-But... we don't want our site to have just a quote.
-Or text.
+But... we don't want our site to have just one spell.
-We want fireworks, login pages, and randomized quotes!!11!
+We want some images, cool logo, randomized spells!!11!
 Note:
 Not sure if it's proper naming though.
+Draw it.

-## Let's start with a randomized quote.
+## Let's start with a "random spell" feature.

 #### You can...
-## have different files with different quotes.
+## have different files with different spells.
 Naive, but ok.
 May work for a few quotes, but difficult in maintenance. <!-- .element: class="fragment" data-fragment-index="2" -->

 #### You can...
-### have quotes as array of strings and make a process return a randomized quote instead of a html file
+### have spells as array of strings and make a process return a randomized quote instead of a html file
 This might work, but it's hard to return sth more than that. <!-- .element: class="fragment" data-fragment-index="2" -->

 #### You can...
-### have quotes as array of strings and create a HTML template and make your process replace the {{place for quote}}
+### have spells as array of strings and create a HTML template and make your process replace the {{place for spell}}
 That's just fine... but array of strings isn't the best possible way to do that, right? <!-- .element: class="fragment" data-fragment-index="2" -->

 #### You can...
-### store quotes somewhere and create a HTML template and make your process replace the {{place for quote}}
+### store spells somewhere else and create a HTML template and make your process replace the {{place for spell}}
 Scalable and cool. <!-- .element: class="fragment" data-fragment-index="2" -->

 1. A computer with Internet connection. <!-- .element: class="fragment" data-fragment-index="1" -->